proinsias/proinsias.github.io/_posts/til/2017/2017-04-05-Python-Joblib-cache-function-output.md

 ## Comparison with memoize

-> The [memoize decorator](http://code.activestate.com/recipes/52201/) caches in memory all the inputs and outputs of a function call.
+> The memoize decorator caches in memory all the inputs and outputs of a function call.
-> [U]sing memoize with large objects will consume all the memory, where with Memory, objects are persisted to disk, using a persister optimized for speed and memory usage.
+> Using memoize with large objects will consume all the memory, where with Memory, objects are persisted to disk, using a persister optimized for speed and memory usage.
-> [M]emoize is best suited for functions with “small” input and output objects, whereas Memory is best suited for functions with complex input and output objects, and aggressive persistence to disk.
+> Memoize is best suited for functions with “small” input and output objects, whereas Memory is best suited for functions with complex input and output objects, and aggressive persistence to disk.